 There are many things that drive cancer.
 Poor diet, chemical and radiation exposures, and certain infections, figure prominently in the process.
 Stress, however, is a major contributing factor that is often ignored

 A disturbing new study published in the New England Journal of Medicine has brought mainstream attention to the fact that mammography screenings have caused millions of US women to suffer unnecessary surgeries and chemotherapy and radiation treatments over the past 30 years.

 A new study published in the Journal of Applied Toxicology has raised some disturbing possibilities regarding the dangers of a common preservative found in thousands of consumer products on the market today.

 Cancer is the second leading cause of death in the developed world, and yet we are still in the dark ages when it comes to treating and understanding it.

-Could a cure for advanced, chemotherapy and radiation resistant cancer have already been discovered as far back as 1967?
-Could this curative substance have been so close to us for all this time, as to be part of our own blood and a constituent of our own urine?
+Could a potential treatment for advanced, chemotherapy and radiation resistant cancer have already been discovered as far back as 1967?
+Could this natural substance have been so close to us for all this time, as to be part of our own blood and a constituent of our own urine?

 Other than some obvious signs―puffy gums, sore joints, chronic stuffiness―how can you tell if your inflammation levels are higher than they should be?
 Several tests can be useful here.